Kystverket/Driftly/README.md

   unification model might work against you.
 - Rendered manifest pattern does not play well with kargo (see opinonated setup)
 - CUE openAPI / docs generation should work, but has bugs with this setup
+- With great power; Escape hatches lets you specify any yaml outside the schema, so you might still need OPA / Kyverno to catch `allowPrivilegeEscalation: true` type issues.
+Or some CUE way to run validation on dynamic content.

 ## Opinionated setup